CondeNast/atjson/CONTRIBUTING.md

 npm test
 ```

 We use [:black_joker:Jest](https://facebook.github.io/jest) to run our tests, which is \~fantastic\~, if you ask us.
-We recommend looking at the Jest's documentation for [expectations](https://facebook.github.io/jest/docs/en/expect.html) to get started writing these.
+We recommend looking at Jest's documentation for [expectations](https://facebook.github.io/jest/docs/en/expect.html) to get started writing these.
 If you want to run tests for a specific package, you can do so by navigating to that package and running:

 ```bash
 npm test